gluzangi/winansible/README.md

 * [MSYS2] - independent rewrite of MSYS, based on modern Cygwin (POSIX compatibility layer) and MinGW-w64 with the aim of better interoperability with native Windows software.
 * [git] - distributed revision control system aimed at speed,data integrity,and support for distributed, non-linear workflows.
 * [pacman] - ported package management system from Archlinux
-* [python and python-pip] - Python programming language and pip in order to install Python packages from PyPI.
+* [python and python-pip] - Python programming language, use pip to install and manage software packages written in Python.

 ### Installation